starfive-tech/freelight-u-sdk/README.md

 sync repo:

     $ repo sync   # this will check out branch HEAD commits

+To make changes you want to keep, after sync use the following:

-    $ repo start  # this will check out each configured branch
+    $ repo start <newbranchname> [--all | <project>...]

 ### Update existing workspace

-In order to bring all the layers up to date with upstream
+In order to bring all the repositories up to date with upstream

     $ cd freelight-sdk
     $ repo sync

+If you have local changes, you might also need:

     $ repo rebase

 ### Repo tips